MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/copilot-teams-transcription.md

 **APPLIES TO:** ✔️Meetings ✔️Webinars ✔️Town halls

 Copilot for Microsoft Teams meetings and events is an artificial intelligence (AI) tool that can capture important conversation points.
 Each meeting and webinar participant with a Copilot license can ask prompts that are only visible to them.
 Participants and organizers can learn things like who said what and where people agree or disagree.
 Copilot can also recommend follow-up tasks, all in real time during a meeting.
 Organizers, co-organizers, and presenters can use Copilot during town hall events.
+As an admin, you can manage how users in your org use Copilot for Teams meetings and events.

 There are two ways for users in your organization to use Copilot in meetings and events: